Protein bars are a fast and convenient way to get more protein – which can increase protein synthesis, muscle mass and keep fat off.

 Ideally, a high protein diet should be followed for a short to medium term time while dieting or looking to build muscle.
 But afterwards, drop down to a slightly lower protein diet.
 But even this advice has hundreds of issues with it, and more evidence definitely needs to be found before we can say anything definitive.

-Another factor is how much protein the rest of your diet contains.
+Another factor determining the recommend dose is how much protein the rest of your diet contains.
 If you are already consuming lots of protein, then one bar would be sufficient.
 On the other hand, if you find that you are constantly well below the recommended daily allowance, then two bars might be a good idea.

 In one of the best studies in years, Eric Helms, Alan Aragon, and Peter Fitschen laid out how much protein is required for a natural bodybuilder based on current studies (41).